iheartprinceville logo dark

 1977 – Princeville Airport (HPV), a private one-runway airport, opens.

 1978 The Hanalei Beach and Racquet Club is acquired by a financial institution and becomes the Hanalei Bay Resort.
 Rick Wall who is brought in to manage the purchase and later forms Castle Resorts & Hotels, a company he takes public company and that participates in numerous other developments in Hawaii.
 Carswell and his wife Gale (a descendant of the Wilcox family) starts Po’oku Stables on a portion of the original Princeville Ranch lands.
-The Princeville Makai Golf Club plays host to the 26th World Cup and International Trophy Championship.

 1979 – The Cliffs at Princeville opens; a mixed-use resort condominium project with 202 units.